 The Breast Imaging Fellowship is a one-year non-accredited program.
-Please note that an applicant may only apply to one fellowship program.
 Although the Breast Imaging Fellowship is unaccredited, the program does participle in the NRMP Match.

 All Breast Imaging fellows at OSUWMC will have the opportunity to take part in a fellowship consortium lecture series to broaden their training in the field.
 This multi-disciplinary lecture series will feature topics from subspecialist experts in Breast Imaging.